Noise Complaints and Information Service (NCIS)

 Temporary changes in operations

-The Civil Aviation Safety Authority (CASA) will be conducting navigation aid testing at and around Adelaide Airport on Friday 12 September.
-Residents may observe a twin-engine aircraft flying a low and unusual flight pattern up to 50 kilometres from the airport.
+The Civil Aviation Safety Authority (CASA) will be conducting navigation aid testing at and around Darwin Airport on Saturday 1 November and Sunday 2 November.
+Residents may observe a twin-engine aircraft flying a low and unusual flight pattern up to 50 kilometres from the airport on these days.

 Aircraft will operate on the alternate runway during these closures.